 Driving the right traffic to your website starts by researching popular key phrases that people search when they’re problem solving online.

-But there’s so much competition, that unless you can outperform your competitors by writing the best articles, using professional pictures, and publishing them to a website that looks trustworthy, you’re better off leveraging paid media.
+But there’s so much competition, that unless you can commit to outperforming your competitors by writing the best articles, using professional pictures, and publishing them to a website that looks trustworthy, you’re better off with paid media.

-In this podcast, I walk you step-by-step through the process of pivoting to digital.
+In this podcast recording of an owned media marketing keynote I delivered at the National Coffee Growers Association, I walk you step-by-step through the process of pivoting to digital.